November 25, 1996: A midlevel manager at NeXT contacts Apple about the possibility of Cupertino licensing NeXT’s OpenStep operating system.

 By 1996, Apple was losing money hand over fist.
 The company desperately needed something that would let it compete with Microsoft’s dominant Windows 95 operating system.
 It was apparent that licensing Mac OS to third-party manufacturers wasn’t going to be the magic moneymaker Apple had hoped for.

 Apple CEO Gil Amelio told Mac followers the company would unveil its new operating system strategy at Macworld Expo in January 1997.
 However, inside Apple it was apparent that this was more a matter of buying time than finishing off the finer points of an existing strategy that was ready for public consumption.

 To Be or not to Be

-BeOS had been showcased in October 1995 when it debuted on the zippy (and now highly sought-after) BeBox computer.
-The first modern computer operating system written in C++, it boasted impressive multimedia capabilities — such as symmetric multiprocessing, pre-emptive multitasking, pervasive multithreading, and a custom 64-bit journaling file system known as BFS.
+One option Apple had on the table was buying the BeOS operating system developed by charismatic former Mac executive Jean-Louis Gassée.
+BeOS debuted in October 1995 on the zippy (and now highly sought-after) BeBox computer.
+The first modern computer operating system written in C++, BeOS boasted impressive multimedia capabilities.
+Features included symmetric multiprocessing, preemptive multitasking, pervasive multithreading and a custom 64-bit journaling file system known as BFS.

 At the time, many people thought it would make a good fit for Apple.
 If nothing else, BeOS shared the philosophy of clear and uncluttered design that characterized Mac OS.

 Gassée reportedly tried to strike a hard bargain with Apple, with Be’s investors holding out for $200 million.
 Apple drew the line at paying more than $125 million. (“Thank god [Apple didn’t buy BeOS] because I hated Apple’s management,” Gassée said later.)